Former Korsør Fire Academy

 The site investigation also included assessment of biota living in the Cove and grass growing on the meadow downstream of the site.
 Both demonstrating accumulation of PFOS.

 Since 2021, all drain water from the site has been collected and treated in an on-site P&T plant (illustration below).
-In addition, since 2023, on-site infiltrating water collected immediately downstream of the site is also treated in the P&T plant.
+In addition, since 2023, on-site infiltrating water collected immediately downstream of the site, via a 200 m long drain placed at the meadow, is also treated in the P&T plant.
 This to limit further leaching of contamination from the site to the surroundings.
 The treated water is discharged to a nearby WWTP.
+Additional information about the P&T plant.

 Permanent P&T-plant

-More details on the site can be found in the collection of Technical documents (in Danish).
+More details on the site can be found in the collection of Technical documents (some in Danish).

 Overview_PFAS-test_center